VSI Archive Backup System for OpenVMS Installation Guide

 2.1.1.
 ABS/MDMS Server Software

-Install ABS/MDMS server software on a disk with adequate space.
+Install ABS/MDMS server software on a disk with sufficient space.
 This disk may be the system disk or another disk dedicated to ABS/MDMS.
-Disk space required for the installation are listed in Section 2.2.3.1, “Required Hardware”.
-You should also take into account the space required for log files, catalogs and databases.
+Disk space required for the installation is listed in Section 2.2.3.1, ''Required Hardware''.
+You should also take into account the space required for log files, catalogs, and databases.
 Additional catalog disks may be added at a later time.

-You must install ABS/MDMS server software on at least one OpenVMS node or OpenVMS cluster system.
+You must install ABS/MDMS server software on at least one standalone OpenVMS node or OpenVMS cluster system.

 There is one kit for both ABS/MDMS servers and clients.
 The installation will provide the appropriate configuration based on what server names are entered during the installation.
 The configuration may be modified at a later time by updating the node and server information in the MDMS database.